About

 IVUS vs. Angiography

 Angiography displays the lumen of the artery using contrast dye but cannot visualise the vessel wall or plaque characteristics.
 IVUS complements angiography by providing cross-sectional imaging that reveals hidden disease, vessel remodelling, or calcium deposits.
-The combined information helps physicians plan and perform coronary interventions with greater accuracy.

 Conclusion

 Intravascular Ultrasound (IVUS) has become an integral part of modern interventional cardiology.
 By providing precise and real-time information about the coronary arteries, it enhances both diagnostic accuracy and treatment safety.
-As technology continues to advance, IVUS remains a key tool in improving outcomes for patients with coronary artery disease and guiding the next generation of evidence-based heart care.